In-Depth Disk Drill for Windows Review (Version 5.0)

 Pricing Plans

-Disk Drill offers a free trial to their software which lets you test out all of the features and restore up to 500MB.
+Disk Drill offers a free trial to their software which lets you test out all of the features and restore up to 500MB for free on Windows machines.
 However, if you want to recover more files, you should consider upgrading.
 The Pro version for one user and up to three activations will cost you $89, which includes priority support, smart one-click recovery, and the option to mount recoverable items as a disk.

 Disk Drill pricing.